 Every Christian, he said, must “let yourself be restless for God” and, like St. Augustine, never tire of sharing the good news of God’s love and promise of salvation with others who are as lost as he was.

-The pope, who as a cardinal would visit the basilica during trips to Rome to pray at the tomb of St. Monica, mother of St. Augustine, said St. Augustine must have learned to love God and others from his mother.
+As a cardinal, the pope would visit the basilica during trips to Rome to pray at the tomb of St. Monica, mother of St. Augustine; he said St. Augustine must have learned to love God and others from his mother.